Semi-independent Japan Tour (12 days)

 Free day to explore on your own.

-Our recommendations include Fushimi Inari Shrine (good for hiking), Ginkaku-ji (Silver Pavilion Temple), Kyoto National Museum, and Kyoto Imperial Palace (subject to frequent closure).
+Our recommendations include Kyoto Imperial Palace, Fushimi Inari Shrine (good for hiking), Ginkaku-ji (Silver Pavilion Temple), Kyoto National Museum, and Gion – the famous geisha entertainment district.

 The tour ends this morning.
-Transfer to the airport (Kansai or Itami) either by airport limousine bus or airport express train.
+Transfer to the airport (Kansai or Itami) on your own either by airport limousine bus or airport express train.
 Check with your guide for the most economical and efficient way to get to the airport.

 low cost budget travel tours to Japan from USA